-The countries and the organizations involved in TAPI and CASA-1000 have undertaken a number of steps to address governance challenges:
+The TAPI and CASA-1000 bear great importance to regional cooperation and sustainable development in the CAREC region.
+However, as outlined above, these projects face a number of governance challenges.
+The countries and the organizations involved in TAPI and CASA-1000 has undertaken a number of steps to address governance challenges: